babylonhealth/neuralTPPs/README.md

 # Neural Temporal Point Processes (Neural TPPs)

-We present in this repository code to train, evaluate and visualise (multi-class) Temporal Point Processes (TPPs).
+We present in this repository code to train, evaluate and visualise (multi-class) Temporal Point Processes (TPPs), as described in our paper:

 ## Contact
 + Joseph Enguehard [joseph.enguehard@babylonhealth.com](mailto:joseph.enguehard@babylonhealth.com)